Banaba: World War II and Japanese occupation

 In July 1941, Australia and New Zealand troops evacuated British Phosphate Commission employees from Banaba (then known as Ocean Island).
 In February 1942, the Free French destroyer Le Triomphant evacuated the remaining Europeans and Chinese.
 Japanese forces occupied the island from 26 August 1942 until the end of World War II in 1945.
 Cyril Cartwright, a member of the Gilbert and Ellice Colony administration, was subjected to ill-treatment and malnutrition.
 He died on 23 April 1943.
 Five Europeans also did not survive.

 On 20 August 1945, the Japanese troops murdered all but one of the remaining 200 Banabans on Ocean Island.
 One man, Kabunare Koura, survived the massacre.
 On 21 August, the surrender of the 500 Japanese soldiers was accepted by Resident Commissioner, Vivian Fox-Strangways and Brigadier J. R. Stevenson, who represented Lieutenant General Vernon Sturdee, the commander of the First Australian Army, on board the warship HMAS Diamantina.
 Two Japanese officers were put on trial and convicted for the deaths.

-During 1945, 280 Banabans who survived the war on Nauru and Truk were resettled on Rabi Island in Fiji.
+Given these conditions, the British Government deemed it impractical to return the Banabans to their island and decided to temporarily resettle the 280 Banabans who survived the war on Nauru and Truk were resettled on Rabi Island in Fiji.
+In December 1945, the Rabi Island Council was established, empowered to enact regulations, subject to the Governor of Fiji.

+Post-1945 decolonisation period

+Legal challenges

+In 1947, the British Phosphate Commissioners negotiated with the Banabans of Rabi Island for the acquisition of the remaining economically workable land on Ocean Island.
+The High Commissioner refrained from participating in the negotiations, leaving the Banabans without needed knowledge and advice.
+The Banabans agreed to sell their land for £82,000 and a fixed royalty rate, unaware that the British Phosphate Commissioners operated as a non-profit entity, aimed at allowing Australian and New Zealand farmers to gain advantages from acquiring phosphates at prices below the market rate.

+Sir Robert Megarry described the 1947 transaction as a "major disaster" for the Banabans.
+Despite later increases in royalty rates, resentment among the Banabans persisted, mostly due to the fact that royalties paid to the government of the Gilbert and Ellice Colony were higher than what they received.
+This general dissatisfaction along with the example of recently-independent island-nation Nauru led them to demand independence for Ocean Island, however, these were not granted by the British, with concerns about revenue loss cited.

+In 1968, the Banabans brought their case to the United Nations Special Committee on Decolonisation.
+Here, they garnered sympathy from committee members who urged the United Kingdom to take measures to improve the Banabans' situation, but refrained from supporting their plea for secession.